MaterializeInc/materialize/doc/user/layouts/shortcodes/network-security/ssh-host.md

     If the command hangs, double-check your security group and firewall settings.
 If the connection is successful, you can proceed to the next step.

-4. Verify the tunnel connection from your source to your SSH bastion host
+4. Verify the SSH tunnel connection from your source to your bastion host:

     ```bash
     # Command for Linux